urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 >=
 ```

-Next, we're going to modify our agent and change the structure of the state so we can test out the upgrade process.
-Here's a modified version, which you can save in `app/lifecycle.hoon` and `|commit %base`:
+Next, we're going to modify our agent and change the structure of the state so
+we can test out the upgrade process.
+Here's a modified version, which you can
+again save in `/app/lifecycle.hoon` and `|commit %base`:

 ```hoon
 /+  default-agent, dbug